knyar/gona/README.md

 * [Index](#pkg-index)

 ## <a name="pkg-overview">Overview</a>
-Package gona provides a simple golang interface to the HostVirtual Rest API at <a href="https://vapi.netactuate.com/">https://vapi.netactuate.com/</a>
+Package gona provides a simple golang interface to the NetActuate Rest API at <a href="https://vapi.netactuate.com/">https://vapi.netactuate.com/</a>